MaryamAsgarinezhad/obsidian/Linux/CI-CD Pipeline.md

 There are two main stages we want to automate:

-- Build: to build an image of our app and put in the artifactory.
+- **Build**: to build an image of our app and put in the artifactory.

-  1- Release a new version of your application, set the build pipeline to "tags" mode:
+Approach 1- Release a new version of your application, set the build pipeline to "tags" mode:
   ```python
   build_prod:
   image: hamravesh.hamdocker.ir/public/darkube-cli:v1.1